QGreenland-Net/ogdc-helm/README.md

   the [ogdc-runner](https://github.com/QGreenland-Net/ogdc-runner/) to submit OGDC recipes to Argo.

-These services are installed to the `qgnet` kubernetes namespace.
+These services are installed to the `qgnet` kubernetes namespace by default.

 * A service account will be configured with the name `argo-workflow`.
 This service account has permissions to run workflows submitted by e.g.,